system-transparency/system-transparency/README.md

 Network DHCP:
 * Configure network dynamically via DHCP
 * Download OS package from a provisioning server
-    * Request the file from the provisioning servers in the order of the URL list in hostvars
+    * Request the file from the provisioning servers in the order of the URL list in security_configuration.json
     * Take the first match

 Nework static IP:
 * Configure network dynamically via DHCP
 * Download OS package from a provisioning server
-    * Request the file from the provisioning servers in the order of the URL list in hostvars
+    * Request the file from the provisioning servers in the order of the URL list in security_configuration.json
     * Take the first match

 Local storage: